-Australian artist Christine Porter has been making artwork about shearing sheds since 1984 when she was working on a cattle station south of Charters Towers in Queensland.
+Australian artist Christine Porter has been making artwork about shearing sheds since 1984 when she worked on a cattle station near Charters Towers in far north Queensland.
 Since then her practice, especially her painting, has been based on the portrayal of these buildings that are both iconic and everyday.
 Ageing quietly in the harsh sun of western Queensland and New South Wales they are for her both subject matter and symbol.
 Each year Christine makes artwork about two or three rural properties that provides an image-base and ideas-base for both her painting and printmaking practices.
 Contact Christine directly to purchase any rural etchings, or to book a studio visit to see them in person.

 Shadowing Tom 2016

-Created as part of the major body of work over 2015-16 about the shed at “Newstead” near Inverell where Tom Roberts painted “The Golden Fleece’.
+Created as part of the major body of work over 2015-16 about the shed at “Newstead” near Inverell where the famous Australian artist, Tom Roberts, painted “The Golden Fleece’ 120 years ago.
 These drawings were engraved and sandblasted into perspex then printed from the engraved plates, which were then used as the front wall of a series of mixed media pieces.
-This work will be shown in its entirety at a major exhibition in Inverell in February 2017.
+This work was shown in its entirety at a major exhibition in Inverell in February 2017.
+Etchings in this suite are exhibited at Barebones Artspace in Bangalow, and at Christine’s studio/gallery in Lismore. (contact for an appointment to visit).

 The three basket suite 2004